-Google Cloud Anthos is an on-premises platform for running Kubernetes (K8S)-based applications on Google’s Kubernetes Engine (GKE), an open-source project that manages container services for the company’s Cloud Platform.
-The Anthos implementation of GKE on-premises and currently operates as a virtual appliance on VMware vSphere.
-Anthos also runs in AWS and Azure public clouds.
+Google Cloud Anthos is a platform for developing and running Kubernetes (K8S)-based applications on Google’s Kubernetes Engine (GKE), an open-source project that manages container services for the company’s Cloud Platform.
+Anthos currently runs natively on Google Cloud Platform and on VMware vSphere within a customer data center.
+The Anthos implementation of GKE on-premises currently operates as a virtual appliance on VMware vSphere1.
+Anthos also runs in AWS and Azure public clouds but with some limitations.

 Google’s stated objective with Anthos is to provide enterprise users with an open source-based, container management platform that can be used to develop containerized applications that run on premises and in the public cloud with little to no modification.
 Application modernization is a primary use case for Anthos while GKE is generally is regarded as the best platform to run microservices.
 Anthos will also appeal to users looking for a truly cloud native development platform that is easily portable to multi-cloud architectures.